tomaswolf/gerrit-gitblit-plugin/README.md

 # Alternatives

-Some time after I had released my first version of this plugin, Luca Milanesio had updated the [official plugin](https://gerrit.googlesource.com/plugins/gitblit/) to work again with Gerrit release 2.11.
-Internally it's based on a custom-built GitBlit version 1.7.x.
-You can find that "official plugin" on the
+Some time after I had released my first version of this plugin, Luca Milanesio had updated the [official plugin](https://gerrit.googlesource.com/plugins/gitblit/) thanks to my and the community's contributions, to work again with Gerrit release 2.11 and 2.12.
+Internally it's based on plain GitBlit version 1.7.x.
+You can find that official plugin on the
 [Gerrit CI server](https://gerrit-ci.gerritforge.com/view/Plugins-stable-2.11/job/plugin-gitblit-stable-2.11/).
 I have never used it, so I have no idea how well it works.

-In early May 2015, some of my changes here were merged back into the official plugin, but there are still functional differences, mainly related to plugin reloading, raw file serving, handling of non-logged-in users, and how `gitblit.properties` is loaded and what default settings are provided by the plugin.
+As previously mentioned, in May 2015, some of my changes here were contributed, reviewed and merged back into the official plugin, but there are still functional differences, mainly related to plugin reloading, raw file serving, handling of non-logged-in users, and how `gitblit.properties` is loaded and what default settings are provided by the plugin.

-The official versions of this plugin in the Gerrit repo for Gerrit versions smaller than 2.11 are all based on the old GitBlit 1.4.0 and all exhibit the problems mentioned above.